Confidence intervals

 So following up with our single sample example, we can estimate the population mean and the standard error of the mean from our sample as:

-mean.x <- mean(x)
+<- mean(x)

-SE.x <- sd(x) / sqrt(length(x))
+mean.x <- sd(x) / sqrt(length(x)) SE.x

-where length(x) is an R function that gives us the number of values in the vector x (i.e. our sample size \(n\)).
+(i.e. our sample size \(n\)).
 In this example, the population mean estimate is 30.14 hours with a standard error, \(\sigma_{\bar X}\), of 0.6 hours.

 So how exactly do we interpret \(SE\) ?
 As noted earlier, \(SE\) is not an estimate of the population standard deviation.
 It’s a measure of how likely the interval, defined by \(SE\), encompasses the true (population) mean.
 In the following figure, the sample means for 30 samples are plotted along with error bars depicting their \(\pm\) 1 \(SE\) (another way to interpret a \(SE\) is to say that we are ~68% confident that the \(\pm\) 1 \(SE\) interval encompasses the true population mean).
 The blue vertical line represents the true population mean of 30, the expected value (the unknown parameter we are usually seeking).
 Batches of data (samples) whose \(\pm\) 1 \(SE\) range does not contain the true population mean are plotted in red.